DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.56 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.55).

+- Skubal (3-2) gets the starting nod for the Tigers in his 10th start of the season.
+He's put together a 4.06 ERA in 44 1/3 innings pitched, with 50 strikeouts.

-- The righty's most recent time out was on Tuesday against the Chicago Cubs, when he threw 4 2/3 innings, surrendering six earned runs while allowing four hits.
+- In his most recent time out on Wednesday against the Chicago Cubs, the lefty went six innings, allowing four earned runs while surrendering six hits.

-- In 15 games this season, the 24-year-old has an ERA of 5.29, with 9 strikeouts per nine innings.
-Opponents are batting .243 against him.
+- The 26-year-old has amassed an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.